asottile/pyupgrade/README.md

 Availability:
 - File imports `from __future__ import annotations`
-    - unless `--keep-runtime-typing` is passed on the commandline.
+    - unless `--keep-runtime-typing` is passed on the commandline (to avoid breaking Pydantic and similar tools).
 - or `--py39-plus` is passed on the commandline.

 ```diff